Skip to content

 Lamar Removal

-The biggest change is that Wolverine is no longer directly coupled to the Lamar IoC library.
-Wolverine will no longer automatically replace the built in ServiceProvider with Lamar.
+The biggest change is that Wolverine is no longer directly coupled to the Lamar IoC library and Wolverine will no longer automatically replace the built in ServiceProvider with Lamar.
 At this point it is theoretically possible to use Wolverine with any IoC library that fully supports the ASP.Net Core DI conformance behavior, but Wolverine has only been tested against the default ServiceProvider and Lamar IoC containers.

 Do be aware if moving to Wolverine 3.0 that Lamar is more forgiving than ServiceProvider, so there might be some hiccups if you choose to forgo Lamar.
 See the Configuration Guide for more information.
+Lamar does still have a little more robust support for the code generation abilities in Wolverine (Wolverine uses the IoC configuration to generate code to inline dependency creation in a way that's more efficient than an IoC tool at runtime -- when it can).

 Wolverine 3.0 can now be bootstrapped with the HostApplicationBuilder or any standard .NET bootstrapping mechanism through IServiceCollection.AddWolverine().
 The limitation of having to use IHostBuilder is gone.